wuhao-wu-jiang/Personalized-PageRank/README.md

 ## Multi-thread Ground Truth

-We are ready to computing the ground truth PPR for given query ids, in multi-thread.
-The solutions might be needed for later testing.
+We are ready to compute the ground truth PPR for the given query ids, in multi-thread.
+The solutions may be needed for later testing.

 ```sh
 $ build/SpeedPPR -algo GROUND_TRUTH \